paasmaker/paasmaker/documentation/source/architecture.rst

   different parts of your application started from the same code base.
 For example, you might have a public web site, an administrative website, and a background task processor in the same code base.
 Each instance type can have a different runtime, and other protections between versions.
-See :ref:`instance types <glossary-instance-type>` for more information on this.
+See :term:`instance types <instance type>` for more information on this.
 * **Instance**: an instance is a version of an instance type running on a specific node.
   An instance has a state, and that state indicates what the instance is doing at the time.